sharedstreets/sharedstreets-road-closure-ui/README.md

 - Upcoming development
 - Future development

-## Running the application
+## Running the application locally/on your own computer

-To run the application yourself on your local computer, you will first need to make sure you have node js and npm installed ([see here for instructions](https://www.npmjs.com/get-npm)), as well as yarn ([see here for instructions](https://yarnpkg.com/lang/en/docs/install/)).
+To run the application yourself on your local computer, you will need a Linux or Mac.
+Then, make sure you have node js and npm installed ([see here for instructions](https://www.npmjs.com/get-npm)), as well as yarn ([see here for instructions](https://yarnpkg.com/lang/en/docs/install/)).

 Then, you have to [clone this repository](https://help.github.com/articles/cloning-a-repository/):
 ```